Welcome to Oak Class

 In the Autumn term when the children first start school, we send home a "shared" reading book which we change on a Friday.
 We encourage children to choose a book which they like, however this may well be a book which they cannot read themselves.
 Please simply enjoy reading this- listening to you read a book is shown to greatly develop their story telling skills and understanding of story.
 So please, use your story telling voices (which means your funny- if a bit embarrassing!- character voices), to make them seem as exciting as possible!

-At the start of term 2, we will also send home "Phonic" reading books, which we will change on a Monday and Thursday.
+This term, we will also send home "Phonic" reading books, which we will change on a Monday and Thursday.
 These books will match your child's ability much more closely, so please listen to your child read aloud each night.

 The system is designed deliberately to allow your child to keep the book for 3 or 4 days.
 This has the following benefits: